flavio-fernandes/just-ovn-nodes/README.md

 ### Provisioning Steps

     $ git clone https://github.com/flavio-fernandes/just-ovn-nodes.git
     $ cd just-ovn-nodes

 - Optional: Edit the file **provisioning/virtualbox.conf.yml**

 Adjust the parameters **ovn_repo** and **ovn_branch** to pick up the version of OVS/OVN you want.
 If you use the default, it will pick up a branch from a forked GitHub OVS repo that is a replica of original OVS master, but not the latest and greatest.

-By default, there will be 1 ovn database node and 3 compute nodes in the setup.
+By default, there will be 1 OVN database node and 3 compute nodes in the setup.
 However, node compute3 will not start automatically, unless you change the **autostart** parameter, or explicitly call **vagrant up compute3**.

 If you want the OVN database node to also be used as a compute node, make sure to set the **install_ovn_controller** parameter to _yes_.

 Since we are not provisioning CMS, the VMS require a lot less memory.
 In the provisioning steps, the OVN database VM (aka central) will build packages and store them in the directory _provisioning/pkgs_.
-All other VMS will simply install these packages instead of having to build ovn from scratch.
+All other VMS will simply install these packages instead of having to build OVN from scratch.

     vagrant up